newlandpe/oauth2-xauthconnect/README.md

 #### Method 2: Manual Configuration

-If you need to specify all URLs manually, you can do so as before.
+If your OIDC `issuer` is not publicly accessible, or if you need to specify or override specific endpoint URLs manually, you can do so by providing them in the constructor options.
+This method is also useful for overriding a specific endpoint URL discovered via the `issuer`.

 The following options are available for manual configuration:

 - `baseAuthorizationUrl`
 - `baseAccessTokenUrl`
 - `resourceOwnerDetailsUrl`
 - `introspectUrl`
 - `revokeUrl`

-This method is also useful for overriding a specific endpoint URL discovered via the `issuer`.

 For example, if the discovery document provides a wrong `token_endpoint`, you can override it: